godotengine/godot-showreel-voting/README.md

 voting platform meant to help contributors selecting the best videos to showcase Godot engine.

-It uses Github as the authentication provider.
+It uses Keycloak as the authentication provider.

 ## Web application setup